bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 {% include message_box.html type="note" title="Availability of the `download_url`" content=" Note that the `download_url` is generated only when the provisioning profile's `is_protected` attribute is false.
 "%}

-## Listing the uploaded files of an app
+## Listing the uploaded code signing files of an app

 Wondering how many iOS code signing files belong to an app?
 Get a list of them with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `GET` method.